 Melissa Unger is a Franco-American artist, author and the Founder & Creative Director of Seymour Projects.
 In this latter role, she spearheads the conception, design and production of all of our projects.

-Inspired by her professional background in the arts and experience leveraging communications to enact social change, early Seymour Projects focused on raising awareness about the addictive nature of technology and offered the general public serene offline havens in which they were invited to explore the altered states of consciousness that emerge during introspective creative endeavors.
+Inspired by her own spiritual awakening, personal transformation, professional background in the arts, and experience leveraging communications to enact social change, early Seymour Projects were both educational and experiential, offering the general public offline opportunities to explore the healing benefits of creativity and introspection.

 Her first novel GAG was published by Roundfire Books in 2014.
 Her visual art has been exhibited at a number of creative spaces/galleries in the US and France, & featured on the covers of the pop/rock band Nada Surf’s record album Never Not Together and companion EP Cycle Through, as well as a variety of other products.